Merlinantony1810/Fake_News_Detect/README.md

 - `Fake.csv` — Fake news articles
 - Each dataset includes `title`, `text`, `subject`, and `date` columns.
 - Combined and labeled: `1` for real, `0` for fake.

+## Results
+- Logistic Regression achieved ~99% accuracy and high ROC-AUC.
+- LSTM achieved similar performance and can generalize better with more data.
+- Both models are ready for deployment.